Menu

 100G Benchmarking

-When doing 100G benchmarking, you'll want to be able to generate consistent results.
+When doing 100G (or higher) benchmarking, you'll want to be able to generate consistent results.
 At 100G speeds, you will likely be CPU limited on the receiver, and every core gives slightly different performance (as described in this paper).
 Therefore it is necessary to explicitly map not only the application cores, but also the IRQ cores.
 If you don't do this, there is a good chance that the IRQ for 2 of your streams will end up on the same core, greatly impacting performance.

 To optimize single stream performance, you can explicitly map IRQs and the application to adjacent cores on the appropriate node.
 E.G.: